 While this may seem expensive, it doesn't have to be.
 That is, unless you have a lawn the size of The Walter Gerrells Performing Arts Center which most folks don't.
 You don't need to use the expensive name brands with the words turf or feed in them.
 The less expensive tree foods or crop formulas from feed stores will usually be adequate as long as they have both micro and macro nutrients in them.

-It's best to apply several light fertilizer applications over the growing season rather than one or two heavy applications all at once.
+For good lawn health and weed control, it's best to apply several light fertilizer applications over the growing season rather than one or two heavy applications all at once.

 While some manufacturers instructions on the bag recognize and follow this approach, most don't.
 And while the manufacturers generally give proper application amounts per application, the nitrogen is generally depleted before the next suggested application.
 Remember what I said about nitrogen being very soluble and that plants will use more than they need until it's gone?